SOUTH KOREA COUNTRY GUIDE

 The rental situation in South Korea is unique, to say the least.
 You have two options for how rent can be paid: Wolse and Jeonse.

-Private Equity and VC in South Korea
+Private Equity in South Korea

 Since the Asian Financial crisis in 1997 and 1998, South Korea has expanded its Venture Capital by using both privately funded and publicly funded approaches, with varying laws for each approach.